So you’ve made some money investing — or really any asset trade where you came out ahead. Congrats on the big score.

 What if I lose money on investments?

-If you have more losses than gains, you can even claim a net loss – up to $3,000 as an individual or married filing jointly – and reduce your overall tax burden.
+If you have more losses than gains, you can even claim a net loss – up to $3,000 annually as an individual or married filing jointly – and reduce your overall tax burden.
 Many taxpayers make sure that they’re taking any loss they’re entitled to, in order to minimize their tax burden.
 It’s a practice called tax-loss harvesting, and it can save you money come April 15.